-Being within the statutory forest the area is subject to the traditions of grazing and freemining and there are a number of active mines within Sallow Vallets.
-As freehold woodland, the Forestry Commission has dedicated the area as access land under the Countryside and Rights of Way Act (CROW 2000).
+Being within the statutory forest, the area is subject to the traditions of grazing and freemining, and there are a number of active mines within Sallow Vallets.
+As freehold woodland, the area is dedicated access land under the Countryside and Rights of Way Act (CROW 2000).

 Steep undulating terrain makes Sallow Vallets the principal destination for off-road cycling in the Forest of Dean, and several formally inspected trails have been developed in recent years.
 In addition, the woodland is used for informal recreation by local communities.

 The woodland contains a number of identified bat roost sites, and otters may use the small watercourses within the forest.
-Important deadwood habitats, as well as notable and veteran trees, are scattered throughout the areas of mature broadleaved woodland.
+Important deadwood habitats and notable and veteran trees are scattered throughout the areas of mature broadleaved woodland.

 What we'll do

-The current plan outlines management proposals including felling and restocking over several decades, with felling licence approval for operations up until 2023.
+The forest plan outlines management proposals including felling and restocking over several decades, with felling licence approval for operations up until 2023.